-The no-carb diet is arguably one of the most common trends around – as with any dietary trend, it’s important to read beyond the headlines and dig into iron-clad definitions and information which we’ll make clear below.
+The no-carb diet is arguably one of the most common trends around.
+As with any dietary trend, it’s important to read beyond the headlines and dig into iron-clad definitions and information to ensure it’s the right diet for you.
+After all, there can be a few misconceptions about carbohydrates…

 Carbs are fibre-rich foods which our bodies take and turn into glucose.
 Sometimes we can forget the health benefits of carbohydrates and instead view high-carb foods as an enemy.